Meteorites (album)

 Meteorites is the twelfth studio album by British band Echo & the Bunnymen.
 It was released on 3 June 2014 and produced by Youth and Andrea Wright.
 It was the band's first UK Top 40 album entry since 1999 (peaking at #37).

 Title and artwork

 Guitarist and lead vocalist Ian McCulloch said in reference to the album's title, "Meteorites' is what Echo and the Bunnymen mean and are meant to be—up there in heaven—untouchable, celestial, beautiful and real.
 It has changed my life."
 (The idea is mistaken—meteoroids are in space; meteorites have fallen to the ground.)
 The album's front cover, designed by Luke Insect, uses a thin-slice image of the Zagami meteorite from Mars.
 Pictures of other thin-sliced meteorites decorate the LP back cover and CD booklet.

 Reception

 The album mostly received average reviews.

+Tim Sendra of Allmusic praised the album, saying, "where their previous effort, Fountain, was a big-sounding, very clean modern rock album that reduced the band to its essential core, this one aspires to more epic heights.
+Teeming with giant string arrangements, widescreen vocal production, and songs that hark back to the glory days of Ocean Rain, the album is a mysterious, murky, impressively nostalgic affair.
+With Sergeant providing his typically concise and perfectly complementary guitar lines and Mac digging deep to turn in one of his better vocal performances in a while, the duo give Youth a lot to work with and he spins it into some gauzy magic." concluding "It may be too late to really matter, and they may be doomed to be seen as a nostalgia act, but many of the bands in 2014 that are making neo-psychedelic albums would be well served to check with the Bunnymen to see how to go about things the correct way."

+Joe Tangari of Pitchfork criticized the album, claiming "for five albums now, Echo and the Bunnymen have been reduced to a duo of Ian McCulloch and guitarist Will Sergeant.
+As distinctive as they both are, they miss the rhythmic push they used to get when they had a fully integrated rhythm section with as much creative agency in the band."

+Jon Dolan of Rolling Stone observed "on their 12th LP, trademark psychedelic swirls and red-sunset strings sound like they're soundtracking a Western about a gunslinger in a Joy Division T-shirt, as McCulloch moans about doomed romance, decadence ("Grapes Upon the Vine") and emotional dissolution (the Phil Spector-steeped "Is This a Breakdown?").
+Producer Youth helps balloon the intensity skyhigh, making McCulloch the Bono of spider-web bangs and black regret."
+Meanwhile, Record Collector criticized the album, stating,"While it [the album] believes it’s a storm of Ocean Rain-esque majesty, Meteorites fizzles out like it’s just another shower."